Annual General Meeting

 Your opportunity to ask questions of the Board of Trustees and RSC leadership team

-At the meeting, our President Annette Doherty and Chief Executive Helen Pain will present a review of our achievements for the chemical sciences in the past year and our Honorary Treasurer Claire Gallery-Strong will provide members with a summary of the RSC’s financial position.
-We will also note the election of members to our governance bodies and welcome our new Honorary Treasuer.
+At the meeting, our President Annette Doherty and Chief Executive Helen Pain will present a review of our achievements for the chemical sciences in the past year, and our Honorary Treasurer Mandy Cooke will provide members with a summary of the RSC’s financial position.
+We will also note the election of members to our governance bodies and welcome our new President Robert Mokaya.

 Invitation to a Special Lecture

-We would also like to invite you to attend a special lecture, preceding the AGM at 17.00 (UK time) by Professor Duncan Graham CChem FRSC FRSE, Associate Principal and Executive Dean of Science at University of Strathclyde.
+We would also like to invite you to attend a special lecture, preceding the AGM at 17:00 (UK time) by Professor Magda Titirici FRSC, Professor of Sustainable Materials Chemistry, Imperial College London and Chair RSC Publishing Board.

 Reception

-Members attending in Burlington House are invited to a drinks reception at 6.45pm-7.30pm, where you can network with Trustees, RSC staff, and other members.
+Members attending in Burlington House are invited to a drinks reception at 18:45-19:30, where you can network with Trustees, RSC staff, and other members.

 AGM documents and videos